THE MOTHER GENERAL

 2nd.
 Group: 10th to 16th September

-Bishop Okoye was a man so full of love and so large hearted that he had a burning desire to spread this love of God and diffuse it to the four corners of the earth.
-His participation at the Second Vatican Council (1962-65) deepened he desire to found a new congregation whose major task would be to imbibe the spirit of the Second Vatican Council, preach the gospel of God's love to the ends of the earth in any manner they could do it hence, the non-restrictive nature of the apostolate of the Daughters of Divine Love.
-The time and place of the foundation of the congregation were God's own providential design.
+The Daughters of Divine Love Congregation came into existence during the agonizing and ravaging Nigeria-Biafra war.
+It was in a refugee condition at Ukpor in Anambra State of Nigeria that the Congregation was founded on July 16th, 1969 by a native born Nigerian Bishop, His Lordship, Godfrey Mary Paul Okoye, C.S.Sp., of happy memory.
+Bishop G M P Okoye was a man so full of love and so large hearted that he had a burning desire to spread this love of God which is manisfested in the Incarnation, Crucifition and death of Christ, and diffuse it to the four corners of the earth.
+His participation at the Second Vatican Council (1962-65) deepened the desire to found a new congregation whose major task would be to imbibe the spirit of the Second Vatican Council and preach the gospel of God's love to the ends of the earth in any manner they could do it hence, the non-restrictive nature of the apostolates of the Daughters of Divine Love.
 The founding of the Daughters of Divine Love congregation was not an instantaneous event.
 Bishop Okoye went through the due process of seeking the will of God through prayer; it was a long premeditated event which started during the Second Vatican Council and was realised during the civil war.
-God offered him a perfect opportunity during the war and he took advantage of it.